Have an extra day in Tokyo, Japan and need an idea of what to do? Consider stopping by Yokohama as the perfect day trip from Tokyo.

 Address: Yamashitacho, Naka Ward, Yokohama, Kanagawa 231-0023, Japan (〒231-0023 神奈川県横浜市中区山下町)

-How to Get There: Take the metro to the Motomachi-Chukagai Station (元町・中華街駅) via the Minatomirai Line and walk five minutes or Ishikawacho Station (石川町(元町・中華街)駅) via the JR Negishi Line and walk 10 minutes.
+How to Get There: Take the train to the Motomachi-Chukagai Station (元町・中華街駅) via the Minatomirai Line and walk five minutes or Ishikawacho Station (石川町(元町・中華街)駅) via the JR Negishi Line and walk 10 minutes.

 View this post on Instagram